 7) To Kill a Mockingbird Plot Timelines (cooperative groups)

-Note: This To Kill a Mockingbird final task requires some material preparation.
+Note: This task requires some material preparation.
 The teacher should provide blank plot maps and a lot of different colored papers.

 Common Core standards: Reading Literature 5 (structure), Reading Literature 3 (interacting elements), and Writing 2D (precise language and vocabulary)